sciZer0/7/c/README.md

 E — Energy being spent on Target Work (kg * m / s);<br>
 m — Mass of the pushed object (kg);<br>
 Target — Target for the given Force: Target Acceleration (m/s²);<br>
-t — Time of pushing the object (s).<br>
+t — Time of pushing the object (s).<br><br>

 Please pay attention that

-the "Target" in the formula is namely Target Acceleration associated with the given Force, but never Real Acceleration of the pushed object,
+* the "Target" in the formula is namely Target Acceleration associated with the given Force, but <b>never</b> Real Acceleration of the pushed object;

-and also that

-the formula doesn't result in zero when Real Acceleration of the pushed object is being equal to zero.
+* the formula doesn't result in zero when Real Acceleration of the pushed object is being equal to zero.